kubanmar/madas-docs/contact.rst

 Contact information
 ===================================

-If you encounter any problems, please open an issue at our github project:
+If you encounter any problems, please open an issue at our `GitHub <https://github.com/kubanmar/madas/issues>`_ project.

-`TBA <about:blank>`_